sevenval/flat-docs/cookbook/x-flat-jwt.md

 ## Storing JWT claims: `out-var`

-With `out-var` you can specify the name of the [variable](/reference/variables.md) where to store the JSON claims encoded in the JWT, in order to make them available to further processing.
+With `out-var` you can specify the name of a [variable](/reference/variables.md) where FLAT will store the JSON claims encoded in the JWT, in order to make them available for further processing.
 E.g.

 ```yaml